 There are two ways citizens can attend: in person or electronically via the Zoom platform.

-When public attendance is permitted, citizens can attend a public meeting or open house providing all the requirements for physical distancing can be met.
-In order to satisfy physical distancing requirements, public attendance at meetings will be limited based on the capacity of the venue.
+When public attendance is permitted, citizens can attend a public meeting or open house providing all the capacity requirements can be met.
+This means attendance will be limited.
+The number of people permitted at a particular venue will vary with the size and layout of the room.
 The CSRD will attempt to advertise the room capacity for the public prior to the meeting.

 All attendees, including CSRD staff, elected officials and members of the public, must agree and adhere to the following protocols to attend a meeting or open house: